jyaquinas/jyaquinas.github.io/_drafts/oracle-sql-access-paths.md

 ```

 ### Index Unique Scan
 When the condition uses an equality operator, such as `WHERE number=10`, and the column has a unique index, it will use an index unique scan to return **a single row**.
 If there is a chance that the result contains multiple rows, the optimizer will not use this access path.
+It'll probably resort to something like an index range scan instead.

 ### Index Range Scan
+When multiple values are possible from a where condition (and it is selective enough), it will perform an index range scan.
+Of course, it must be on a column with an index, or be a leading column of a compositite index.

+Since the index is already sorted, it will start from the starting point of the where condition and scan the index in order until all the values have been retrieved.
+Doing this in descending order will not affect the performance as it only scans the index in reverse order.

+Here are some examples of the conditions that might trigger an index range scan:
+* `column1 = :val`
+* `column1 < :val`
+* `column1 > :val`
+* combination of the conditions above
+* when wildcard searches are not in a leading position, e.g. `'%abc` will not use an index scan

+### Index Full Scan
+This type of scan will scan the entire index in order.
+Because an index is already ordered, an `ORDER BY` clause can trigger an index full scan.
+But here are a few other reasons why the optimizer might choose this:

+* condition uses a column from a composite index but is not the leading column
+* all columns in the table and query are in an index and one of the indexed columns is not null
+* contains an `ORDER BY` clause on a non-nullable column

+### Index Skip Scan

+### Reference
 * https://docs.oracle.com/database/121/TGSQL/tgsql_optop.htm#GUID-CDC8B946-2375-4E5F-B50E-DE1E79EAE4CD